Susan Noel

-Susan Diana Barham Noel-Powell (8 June 1912 – October 1991) was an English squash and tennis player.
+Susan Diana Barham Noel-Powell (June 1912 – October 1991) was an English squash and tennis player.
 Noel was taught to play squash and tennis by her father Evan Noel, a successful racquets player.

 Squash career

 Noel won the British Open three times in a row from 1932 to 1934.
 She won the final in straight sets on all three occasions.
-She was also the runner-up at the championship in 1939 when she lost to Margot Lumb.
+She was also the runner-up at the championship in 1939 when she lost to Margot Lumb, who had also won the British Open for five consecutive seasons (1935 - 1939).

-Noel won the U.S. National Championships in 1933 and won the Atlantic Coast Women's Squash Championships title in 1933, defeating Cecily Fenwick in the final.
+In 1933, Noel won the U.S. National Championships and the Atlantic Coast Women's Squash Championships, defeating Cecily Fenwick in the final for the latter title.

 Tennis career

 Partnering Jadwiga Jędrzejowska, Noel finished runner-up in the women's doubles at the French Championships in 1936.
 Noel and Jędrzejowska lost in the final to Simonne Mathieu and Billie Yorke 2–6, 6–4, 6–4.